How to Book Photo Mini Sessions Like a Pro

 Client follow up

 The session day is behind you, the editing is complete and you’ve delivered those beautiful photos to your clients.
 Now that the dust has settled, remember that follow up is essential to re-booking these clients.
 Most photographers will agree, mini sessions are not about making a bit of extra money, it’s all about building up your photography client list!

 In a recent post on inspiremebaby.com, a blog dedicated to inspiration for baby photographers, Stacey Potter gives some fantastic tips on delivering photos and following up.

 “You now have a new clientele base.
 Don’t waste it.
 You know them, they love you, they love what you gave them.
 Follow up, follow up. follow up.
 Do this in a variety of ways.
-A monthly email newsletter, personal emails when milestones occurs (6 months, 1 year, Christmas, etc), invite them to like you on Facebook.
+A monthly email newsletter, personal emails when milestones occur (6 months, 1 year, Christmas, etc), invite them to like you on Facebook.

-I send a custom 5×7 calender at Christmas time with their child’s photo and a $25-$50 gift card towards a new session fee.
+I send a custom 5×7 calendar at Christmas time with their child’s photo and a $25-$50 gift card towards a new session fee.
 If your sessions went smoothly and you produced beautiful images for your new clients, you should expect anywhere from 60% to 90% to book again.”

 Have a tip or idea?
 We’d love to hear it in the comments below. 🙂

 If you’re looking to save time, reduce stress, and get control of your photography bookings, we can help with that too.
 Start your free 14-day trial of Bookedin photography scheduling and online payment software today.